-The City of Beacon is also located just a short distance (approximately 90 miles) from the mouth of the Hudson River, and is therefore closely connected to a coastline area experiencing sea-level rise among the greatest in the world.
-This sea-level rise has resulted in localized flooding on Beacon's waterfront and damaged low-lying railroad infrastructure on which many Beacon residents depend.
+The City of Beacon is also located just a short distance (approximately 90 miles) from the mouth of the Hudson River, and is therefore closely connected to a coastline area experiencing sea-level rise among the greatest in the world.3 This sea-level rise has resulted in localized flooding on Beacon's waterfront and damaged low-lying railroad infrastructure on which many Beacon residents depend.

-To varying degrees, Beacon feels the impacts of these changes to the local climate.
 Tangible impacts have already included damage to public roadways and infrastructure, adverse impacts on the operations at the Wastewater Treatment Plant from inundation, and interruptions to rail infrastructure used by many residents for their daily commute.